-If you notice a damaged journal or empty envelope with lost contents, it is best to prioritize the item so it can be claimed in a timely manner.
+If you notice a damaged journal or empty envelope with lost contents, it is best to prioritize the item so a replacement can be claimed in a timely manner.
 See the Damaged Items / Journal Maintenance page for more information on how to process these items.

 ***Check Mailing Labels***

-If you receive an item addressed to a person or department outside of the Serials Department, highlight (if possible – be careful of glossy surfaces) the correct name/address and place the item in the outgoing serials mail basket, which can be found near the routed journals and binding baskets near the Preservation office.
+If you receive an item addressed to and clearly intended for a person or department outside of Acquisitions, highlight (unless it's a glossy surface) the correct name and address and place the item in the Serials outgoing mail basket, which can be found near the routed journals and binding baskets near the Preservation office.

-Occasionally serials receive periodicals intended for the Law Library.
+Occasionally Serials receives periodicals intended for the Law Library.
 These should be labeled as such on the mailing label or have "law" as their location in Sierra.
 We do not check in items for the Law Library collection.
-If you receive a periodical that should be sent to the law library, place issue on the law library pick up shelf.
+If you receive a periodical that should be sent to the law library, place issue in the Serials outgoing mail basket.

 The other branch libraries, i.e. Physics, Fine Arts, and Chemistry, have incoming mail baskets on the departmental pickup shelves.
 Please place any mail addressed to these libraries or employees of those libraries in their respective mail baskets.

-Occasionally, someone else in the library will place a serial item on your check-in cart (we get some items from Government Documents this way, for example).
-If you have questions, ask your supervisor or the person who placed the issues on your cart/inbox.
+Occasionally, someone else in the library will place a serial item on your check-in cart or inbox (we get some items from Government Documents this way, for example) to be checked in or otherwise.
+If you have questions, ask your supervisor or the person who placed the issues on your cart or inbox.